samanthashreck/seniordesign/README.md

 	- Sending JSON readings to web application (using JQuery)

-Some things to Mentions:
+Some things to Mention:

-This was a year long project from August 2016 to May 2016 at Lehigh University.
+This was a year-long project from August 2016 to May 2016 at Lehigh University.
 I worked with a partner, Zoe Protin.
 We are both computer engineers who recently graduated in May.

 Future Works of our project: